Bay Boats versus Flats Boats

 Pickup truck?
 Well, yes, and no. Let me explain

-Flats Boats are
+Flats Fishing Boats are

 Fantastic fishing tools.
 For the angler and his

 buddy who likes to pole a boat.
-The flats boat
+The flats fishing boat is a great way to fish the flats.
+Shallow,

 pole-able, stealthy, agile, swift and technical